Native Children’s Survival Board Member

 Dakota is a lifelong performer with world experience, beginning her show business career during her first years of life under the wing of her parents.
 Born on the summer solstice in Santa Monica, California, Dakota first modeled with her mother, New York model Suzanne Mitchell in Chicago, Illinois at the tender age of one.

 At the age of two, Dakota appeared in her father, musician and activist Robby Romero’s award-winning Native Children’s Survival music videos ALL THE MISSING CHILDREN and IS IT TO LATE.
+ALL THE MISSING CHILDREN first screened at the Brooklyn Academy of Music (BAM) Cinema in Brooklyn, New York.
 Prefaced by President Mikhail Gorbachev’s historic environmental message at the Global Forum of Spiritual and Parliamentary Leaders in Moscow, IS IT TOO LATE was broadcast around the world from the Kremlin and premiered at the United Nations General Assembly in New York City during the United Nations Environment Programme (UNEP), Children and the Environment Project.

 Dakota went on to perform with an international children’s choir at the 1992 United Nations Earth Summit in Rio de Janeiro, Brazil.
-She hit the road in the United States with her father on the 1994 Red Thunder Indian Country Tour, 1995 Blues Traveler-founded tour, H.O.R.D.E.
+She hit the road with her father on the groundbreaking 1994 Red Thunder Indian Country Tour, the U.S. 1995 Blues Traveler-founded tour, H.O.R.D.E.
 Festival and again with the following summer’s H.O.R.D.E.
 Festival Tour.
 She sang and danced with Red Thunder, Blues Traveler, Rickie Lee Jones, Rusted Root, and Natalie Merchant, all before the age of 10.

 With no intention on leaving music behind, during high school, Dakota crafted and recorded her unique version of Marvin Gaye and Diana Ross’s hit single, MY MISTAKE which was featured in the rockumentary film, AMERICA’S LAST FRONTIER.
 After high school, Dakota entered Loyola Marymount University to study classical music.